fclaerho/armada/README.md

 ### EXIT STATUS

-Armada exits with the exit status of the hosted code, or EXIT_FAILURE if any operation preceeding the execution of the hosted code fails.
+Armada exits with the exit status of the hosted code, or EXIT_FAILURE if any operation preceeding its execution fails.

 ### EXAMPLE